digital-asset/docs.daml.com/docs/2.10.0/docs/daml/daml-studio.rst

 Directory Envrionment Tools (direnv)
 ====================================
-It is common to use tools like ``direnv`` to setup dependencies and import enrivonment variables for use with :ref:`enrivonment variable interpolation support <environment-variable-interpolation>`.
+It is common to use tools like ``direnv`` to set up dependencies and import environment variables for use with :ref:`environment variable interpolation support <environment-variable-interpolation>`.
 In order to have this working in Daml Studio, you will need a VSCode extension that sets this up for other extensions.
 In the case of ``direnv`` specifically (i.e. you have a ``.envrc`` file), we recommend using `this direnv extension by Martin Kühl <https://marketplace.visualstudio.com/items?itemName=mkhl.direnv>`__, which we have verified is compatible.
 Other direnv extensions may not correctly pass environment information to the Daml Studio extension.
-If the Daml extension detects a ``.envrc`` file, it will recommend this extension within the IDE, providing a link to the marketplace.
+If the Daml extension detects a ``.envrc`` file, it will recommend this extension within the IDE, providing a link to the extension on the VS Code extension marketplace.

 Limitations in 2.10.0-rc
 ========================